RBoraurito/its-amy-blog/content/pages/about-me.md

     creating efficient schedules, and copywriting, I provide exceptional service using the latest tools and technologies.
 Let's work together to exceed your expectations and take your business to the next level!
+  skills:
+    - title: Digital document organization with Notion
+      description: I can help you organize and streamline your digital documents using Notion, a powerful and versatile productivity tool.
+    - title: Creating efficient schedules
+      description: I can help you create schedules that are efficient and effective, maximizing your productivity and helping you reach your goals.
+    - title: Copywriting for web and social media
+      description: I can write engaging and effective copy for your website, social media channels, and other digital platforms, helping you reach and engage with your target audience.
+    - title: Communication
+      description: I can communicate effectively using a variety of channels, including email, chat, and video conferencing, ensuring that we stay in sync and your needs are met.
+    - title: "Google Suite: Sheets, Docs, Meet, Calendar"
+      description: I am proficient in using various Google Suite tools, including Sheets, Docs, Meet, and Calendar, helping you stay organized and collaborate seamlessly with others.
+    - title: Zoom meetings
+      description: I am comfortable and skilled in using Zoom, a popular video conferencing tool, ensuring that we can have productive and effective virtual meetings.
 es:
   title: ¡Hola!
 Soy Amy Calderon Sang, Asistente Virtual
   firstParagraph: >-